brandontrabucco/off-policy/README.md

 ### Checkpoints

 Checkpoints and diagnostic information will be saved in a new `ant` folder given by the `--logdir` command line argument.
-This folder will contain a file with a name like `events.out.tfevents`, and several checkpoints with a name like `ckpt-`.
-When training initializes, an existing checkpoint will be loaded from the `--logdir` folder, which includes the replay buffer, optimizers, and weights.
+This folder will contain a file with a name like `events.out.tfevents.1594452506.desktop.9612.13.v2`, and several checkpoints with a name like `ckpt-100001.data-00000-of-00004`.
+When training initializes, an existing checkpoint will be loaded from the `--logdir` folder, which includes the replay buffer, optimizers, and neural network weights.

 ### Visualization